How to share the load

 To prevent caregiver burnout, it's essential to reach out for support, too.
 Here's help getting started:

 - Be realistic.
-Alzheimer's caregiving is demanding.
+Caregiving is demanding.
 There's only so much you can do on your own.
-Remember that asking for help doesn't make you inadequate or selfish.
+Asking for help doesn't make you inadequate or selfish.

 - Test the waters.
 Request help.
 Avoid watering down your request by saying things like, "It's only a thought."

 - Suggest specific tasks.
-Keep in mind a list of ways you need help, so you'll be ready with suggestions if someone offers.
-Perhaps a neighbor could do some yardwork or pick up your groceries.
+Keep a list of ways you need help, so you'll be ready with suggestions if someone offers.
+Perhaps a neighbor could do yardwork or pick up your groceries.
 A relative could sort bills or fill out insurance papers.
-A friend might take your loved one for a daily walk.
+A friend might take your loved one for a daily walk, giving you valuable time to shop, go to appointments and complete other tasks.

 - Consider abilities and interests.
 If a loved one enjoys cooking, ask him or her to help with meal preparation.
 A neighbor who likes to drive might be able to provide transportation to doctor appointments.
 A friend who enjoys books might read aloud to your loved one.